Effective Field Theory Calculation of LIGO-like Compton Scattering: Calculating

 \section{Calculating $\mathcal{A}_{\mathrm{tot}}$}

 Using the Feynman rules in Section \ref{feynrules}, the total amplitude, $\mathcal{A}_{\mathrm{tot}}=\mathcal{A}_t+\mathcal{A}_s$, is determined using Feynman calculus.
-This amplitude describes, in the CM frame, the hypothetical scattering of a scalar mass by TT-gauged gravitons in a coherent state, thus acting as a singular graviton.
-To connect this result with observable phenomena, a transformation into the lab frame -- the frame where GWs are detected -- is necessary.
-Given that the GW energy in the lab frame far exceeds the scalar particle's rest mass, the scalar particle is approximated as effectively massless (i.e., $m=0$) to simplify the analysis.
+The standard rulebook to follow Feynman calculus can be found in relevant chapters of Ref. \cite{griffiths}.
+This amplitude describes, in the CM frame, the hypothetical scattering of a scalar mass by a single TT-gauged graviton (otherwise part of the coherent-state bulk of the GW).
+To connect this result with observable phenomena, a transformation into the lab frame -- the frame where GWs are detected -- and relevant coherence state occupation enhancment is necessary.